-In 2004-05 the Inspector-General of Taxation instituted appropriate governance arrangements.
-This process was greatly assisted by being able to adopt many of the well-established policies and processes in place in the Treasury.
+In 2006-07 the Inspector-General of Taxation maintained established governance arrangements.
+Governance processes continued to be based on many of the well-established policies and processes in place in the Treasury.
 The Inspector-General of Taxation has two distinct roles.
 As the public office holder he reports, and is accountable to, the Minister for Revenue and Assistant Treasurer and, as well, the Treasurer for meeting his statutory role.
 As the Chief Executive Officer of the Office of the Inspector-General (the agency), the Inspector-General is responsible for the operation and performance of the operation of his Office.
 The corporate governance practices of the Office of the Inspector-General are designed to take into account that the agency is quite small and that it is inextricably linked with the governance processes of the Treasury.
 This is as a result of the service level agreement entered into by the two agencies.
 The Inspector-General as Chief Executive Officer and the Deputy Inspector-General as the Chief Financial Officer together act as the agency Executive.
 They have developed a full range of governance policies and procedures appropriate to the situation of the agency comprising only six or seven people in a single office location, performing a function of conducting reviews and reporting exclusively to Government.
+Governance processes were enhanced during 2006-07 by implementing the Statements of Expectation and Intent required following the 2004 Uhrig report on the corporate governance of statutory authorities and office holders.
+A protocol covering working arrangements between the Inspector-General and the Department of the Treasury was also agreed as part of implementing the Government's requirements arising from the Uhrig report.

 Corporate planning and reporting